 Byakuya Togami – Super Duper High School Scion: Kaiba—Excuse me, Togami is an heir to an extremely powerful corporation run by his proud Togami family.
 Togami is a very stone-faced individual who is constantly butting heads with nearly everyone.
 The only one he seems to get along with in the least is Naegi and that’s only because he seems to subtly respect Naegi’s deduction skills.

 Despite this, they’re no where near ‘friends.’
 That also doesn’t change the fact that he’s an asshole.
 You know how I just explained how I find Fukawa really annoying?
-Well, he basically does nothing but throw really cruel insults her way and even I was feeling bad for her.
-Don’t feel too bad though as she turns everything Togami says into a compliment since she has a huge crush on him.
+Well, he basically does nothing but throw really cruel insults her way, and even I was feeling bad for her at a point.
+Don’t feel too bad though as she turns everything Togami says into a compliment since she has a huge crush on him and is clearly delusional.
 Togami also never really gets better in his attitude as episodes go on, but he is just as determined as Kirigiri to find out who is behind this.

 Mondo Owada – Super Duper High School Outlaw Biker: Owada’s also kinda hard to like and look at his ultra-Kuwabara hairdoo.
 Dang.